rhayman/ephysiopy/docs/api/ephysiopy/visualise/plotting/index.rst

    .. py:method:: _getPowerSpectrumPlot(freqs, power, sm_power, band_max_power, freq_at_band_max_power, max_freq = 50, theta_range = [6, 12], ax = None, **kwargs)

-      Plots the power spectrum.
+      Gets the power spectrum.
 The parameters can be obtained from calcEEGPowerSpectrum() in the EEGCalcsGeneric class.

       :param freqs: The frequencies.
-      :type freqs: np.array
+      :type freqs: np.ndarray
       :param power: The power values.
-      :type power: np.array
+      :type power: np.ndarray
       :param sm_power: The smoothed power values.
-      :type sm_power: np.array
+      :type sm_power: np.ndarray
       :param band_max_power: The maximum power in the band.
       :type band_max_power: float
       :param freq_at_band_max_power: The frequency at which the maximum power in the band occurs.
       :type freq_at_band_max_power: float
       :param max_freq: The maximum frequency.
 Defaults to 50.
       :type max_freq: int, optional
       :param theta_range: The theta range.
 Defaults to [6, 12].
       :type theta_range: tuple, optional
       :param ax: The axes to plot on.
 If None, new axes are created.
-      :type ax: matplotlib.axes, optional
+      :type ax: plt.Axes, optional
       :param \*\*kwargs: Additional keyword arguments for the function.
+      :type \*\*kwargs: dict

       :returns: The axes with the plot.
-      :rtype: matplotlib.axes
+      :rtype: plt.Axes